-The GlassFish Server Open Source Edition Security Guide provides instructions for configuring and administering GlassFish Server security.
+The Eclipse GlassFish Security Guide provides instructions for configuring and administering Eclipse GlassFish security.

-This preface contains information about and conventions for the entire GlassFish Server Open Source Edition (GlassFish Server) documentation set.
+This preface contains information about and conventions for the entire Eclipse GlassFish (Eclipse GlassFish) documentation set.

-GlassFish Server 5.0 is developed through the GlassFish project open-source community at https://javaee.github.io/glassfish/.
-The GlassFish project provides a structured process for developing the GlassFish Server platform that makes the new features of the Java EE platform available faster, while maintaining the most important feature of Java EE: compatibility.
-It enables Java developers to access the GlassFish Server source code and to contribute to the development of the GlassFish Server.
-The GlassFish project is designed to encourage communication between Oracle engineers and the community.
+Eclipse GlassFish 7 is developed through the GlassFish project open-source community at https://github.com/eclipse-ee4j/glassfish.
+The GlassFish project provides a structured process for developing the Eclipse GlassFish platform that makes the new features of the Jakarta EE platform available faster, while maintaining the most important feature of Jakarta EE: compatibility.
+It enables Java developers to access the Eclipse GlassFish source code and to contribute to the development of the Eclipse GlassFish.

-- GlassFish Server Documentation Set
+- Eclipse GlassFish Documentation Set

 - Related Documentation

 - Typographic Conventions

 - Symbol Conventions

 - Default Paths and File Names

-GlassFish Server Documentation Set
+Eclipse GlassFish Documentation Set

-The GlassFish Server documentation set describes deployment planning and system installation.
-For an introduction to GlassFish Server, refer to the books in the order in which they are listed in the following table.
+The Eclipse GlassFish documentation set describes deployment planning and system installation.
+For an introduction to Eclipse GlassFish, refer to the books in the order in which they are listed in the following table.

 Book Title Description Release Notes Provides late-breaking information about the software and the documentation and includes a comprehensive, table-based summary of the supported hardware, operating system, Java Development Kit (JDK), and database drivers.
-Quick Start Guide Explains how to get started with the GlassFish Server product.
-Installation Guide Explains how to install the software and its components.
-Upgrade Guide Explains how to upgrade to the latest version of GlassFish Server.
+Quick Start Guide Explains how to get started with the Eclipse GlassFish product.

+Book Title Description Installation Guide Explains how to install the software and its components.
+Upgrade Guide Explains how to upgrade to the latest version of Eclipse GlassFish.
 This guide also describes differences between adjacent product releases and configuration options that can result in incompatibility with the product specifications.
-Deployment Planning Guide Explains how to build a production deployment of GlassFish Server that meets the requirements of your system and enterprise.
-Administration Guide Explains how to configure, monitor, and manage GlassFish Server subsystems and components from the command line by using the asadmin utility.
+Deployment Planning Guide Explains how to build a production deployment of Eclipse GlassFish that meets the requirements of your system and enterprise.
+Administration Guide Explains how to configure, monitor, and manage Eclipse GlassFish subsystems and components from the command line by using the asadmin(1M) utility.
 Instructions for performing these tasks from the Administration Console are provided in the Administration Console online help.
-Security Guide Provides instructions for configuring and administering GlassFish Server security.
-Application Deployment Guide Explains how to assemble and deploy applications to the GlassFish Server and provides information about deployment descriptors.
-Application Development Guide Explains how to create and implement Java Platform, Enterprise Edition (Java EE platform) applications that are intended to run on the GlassFish Server.
-These applications follow the open Java standards model for Java EE components and application programmer interfaces (APIs).
-This guide provides information about developer tools, security and debugging.
-Embedded Server Guide Explains how to run applications in embedded GlassFish Server and to develop applications in which GlassFish Server is embedded.
-High Availability Administration Guide Explains how to configure GlassFish Server to provide higher availability and scalability through failover and load balancing.
-Performance Tuning Guide Explains how to optimize the performance of GlassFish Server.
-Troubleshooting Guide Describes common problems that you might encounter when using GlassFish Server and explains how to solve them.
-Error Message Reference Describes error messages that you might encounter when using GlassFish Server.
-Reference Manual Provides reference information in man page format for GlassFish Server administration commands, utility commands, and related concepts.
+Security Guide Provides instructions for configuring and administering Eclipse GlassFish security.
+Application Deployment Guide Explains how to assemble and deploy applications to the Eclipse GlassFish and provides information about deployment descriptors.
+Application Development Guide Explains how to create and implement Java Platform, Enterprise Edition (Jakarta EE platform) applications that are intended to run on the Eclipse GlassFish.
+These applications follow the open Java standards model for Jakarta EE components and application programmer interfaces (APIs).
+This guide provides information about developer tools, security, and debugging.
+Add-On Component Development Guide Explains how to use published interfaces of Eclipse GlassFish to develop add-on components for Eclipse GlassFish.
+This document explains how to perform only those tasks that ensure that the add-on component is suitable for Eclipse GlassFish.
+Embedded Server Guide Explains how to run applications in embedded Eclipse GlassFish and to develop applications in which Eclipse GlassFish is embedded.
+High Availability Administration Guide Explains how to configure Eclipse GlassFish to provide higher availability and scalability through failover and load balancing.
+Performance Tuning Guide Explains how to optimize the performance of Eclipse GlassFish.
+Troubleshooting Guide Describes common problems that you might encounter when using Eclipse GlassFish and explains how to solve them.
+Error Message Reference Describes error messages that you might encounter when using Eclipse GlassFish.
+Reference Manual Provides reference information in man page format for Eclipse GlassFish administration commands, utility commands, and related concepts.
 Message Queue Release Notes Describes new features, compatibility issues, and existing bugs for Open Message Queue.